1 marks questions (very short answer type question)

 Q.4:- Why sodium is kept immersed in kerosene oil?

-Ans:- because sodium react with air to form Na2O (sodium oxide).
+Ans:- This is because sodium react with air to form Na2O (sodium oxide).

 Q.5:- Which gas is produced when dil.
 HCl is added to a reactive metal?
 Write the chemical reaction when iron reacts with dil.
 H2SO4?